Under the Heat Dome

 2021, Arbutus Records

-recorded on Salt Spring Island, British Columbia, in early 2017.
-The cover
+tracks I recorded on Salt Spring Island, British Columbia, in early

 I had been taking a couple months off, spending time with family, walking by the ocean and through the wooded trails around the island, taking photographs, taking time and enjoying the landscape.
 I began recording this music early in the mornings, sipping coffee with a view into the forest, before the rest of the people in the house were awake.
 The pieces were made with simple, asynchronous keyboard and guitar loops, using analog echo effects to devolve and degrade the sounds.
 I mixed to and from tape at The Pines recording studio in Montreal, messing with tape speeds, plate reverb and various atmospheric effects along the way.